Internet Help

 Follow the instructions below to set up basic parental controls:

 Step 2: Enter the name in the box presented.
 From there, tap on the devices on your network that you’d like to add to this profile.
 You can also add a photo to the profile if desired.
-Once you have selected the devices, tap “Done” located at the top right of the screen.
+Once you have selected the devices, tap “Save” located at the top right of the screen.

-Step 3: By tapping the “Internet Access” icon, you can instantly disable all devices connected to each individual profile.
-Disabling Internet access may take a few moments.
+Step 3: By tapping the person's profile, you can instantly pause Internet to all devices connected to each individual profile for a different amount of time for each day of the week or every day for 24 hours.
+Tap the top right menu and select "Set Time Limits."
+Pausing Internet access may take a few moments.

 HOW TO: Add two factor authentication to the EsthervilleHQ app